fredwu/datamappify/README.md

 Note: Returning either `nil` or `false` from the callback will cancel all subsequent callbacks (and the action itself, if it's a `before_` callback).

+## More Reading

+You may check out this [article](http://fredwu.me/post/54009567748/) for more examples.

 ## Changelog

 Refer to [CHANGELOG](CHANGELOG.md).